 How important are college internships for finance jobs?

-Students who don’t have college internship experience can still qualify for a finance job but may have a more difficult job search than other graduates with a few internships under their belts.
+Students who don’t have college internship experience can still qualify for a finance job, but they may have a more difficult job search than other graduates with a few internships under their belts.
 Finding ways to improve their resume before graduating can help them start their careers off on the right foot.

 SoFi Private Student Loans

 Please borrow responsibly.
-SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
-You should exhaust all your federal student aid options before you consider any private loans, including ours.
+SoFi Private Student loans are not a substitute for federal loans, grants, and work-study programs.
+We encourage you to evaluate all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.

 SoFi Loan Products